-Upon receipt of notification of the death of the last annuitant, on a valuation day prior to the cut-off time, we will switch all segregated fund units, including units allocated to the annuity set-up fund for front-end load option units of the holding fund.
-If we receive the notification after the cut-off time or the notification date is not a valuation day, we will process the switch on the next valuation day.
-Where Partner series, Preferred partner series, or Constellation series units are held accrued AMS fees will be collected prior to the switch being processed.
+Upon receipt of notification of the death of the last annuitant, on a valuation day prior to the cut-off time, we will determine the death benefit as of this day.
+If the notification is received after the cut-off time or the date of notification is not a valuation day, we will use the next valuation day.
+Where Partner series, Preferred partner series, or Constellation series units are held accrued AMS fees will be collected at this time.

-If on the valuation day we process the switch the market value of the Category is less than the applicable death benefit guarantee amount (as defined in the next section), we will top-up the market value to equal the death benefit guarantee amount.
-This top-up payment will be allocated to the front-end load option units of the holding fund.
-If the market value of the Category is higher than the applicable death benefit guarantee amount, we will not pay a top-up.
+If on the day the death benefit is determined, the market value is less than the applicable death benefit guarantee amount (as defined in the next section), we will top-up the market value to equal the death benefit guarantee amount.
+This top-up payment will be allocated in accordance with our then-current administrative rules.
+If the market value is higher than the applicable death benefit guarantee amount, we will not pay a top-up.

-Once the above switch and the top-up calculation have been completed, no further top-up payment under the 100/100 guarantee policy will be made.
+Once the above determination has been completed, no further top-up payment under the 100/100 guarantee policy will be made.

-The death benefit will be the value of the holding fund units as of the valuation day we process the above switch plus any applicable top-up payment.
+The death benefit will be the value of the units allocated to your policy as of the valuation day we determine the death benefit plus any applicable top-up payment.
 Once we are in receipt of satisfactory proof of the last annuitant's death and the policyowner's estate or beneficiary's right to the proceeds, we will make the payment to the beneficiary or to the policyowner's estate, as applicable.